piyush-thakur1/java-react/README.md

    npm install
    ```

-3. Create a `.env` file in the root directory and add the backend API URL:
+3. Create a `.env` file in the root directory and add the backend API URL

    ```sh
    VITE_APP_API_URL=<your-backend-api-url>